-Makes, or permits or directs another to make, materially false and misleading entries in an entity's financial statements or records.

-- Fails to correct an entity's financial statements or records that are materially false and misleading when he or she has the authority to record an entry. - Signs, or permits or directs another to sign, a document containing materially false and misleading information.
+- Makes, or permits or directs another to make, materially false and misleading entries in an entity's financial statements or records. - Fails to correct an entity's financial statements or records that are materially false and misleading when he or she has the authority to record an entry. - Signs, or permits or directs another to sign, a document containing materially false and misleading information.
+(ET Section 1.130.010.01)

-Conflicts of interest should be considered for example when:
+Conflicts of interest should be considered for those in public practice when, for example: